 The term “Acid-test ratio” is also known as quick ratio.
 The most basic definition of acid-test ratio is that, “it measures current (short term) liquidity and position of the company”.
 To do the analysis accountants weight current assets of the company against the current liabilities which result in the ratio that highlights the liquidity of the company.

-Current ratio is balance-sheet financial performance measure of company liquidity.
-Current ratio indicates a company's ability to meet short-term debt obligations.
-The current ratio measures whether or not a firm has enough resources to pay its debts over the next 12 months.
+Current ratio is a balance sheet financial performance measure of a company's liquidity.
+The current ratio indicates a company's ability to meet short-term debt obligations.
+The current ratio measures whether or not a company has enough resources to pay its debts over the next 12 months.